 Weight

-So in summary, there are a bucket load of factors designed into each frame that will affect the ride quality and characteristics.
+So in summary, there are countless factors built into every frame that influence how it rides and how it feels.
+Understanding those details — and matching them to your needs — is our job.
+Riding and enjoying the result is yours. a bucket load of factors designed into each frame that will affect the ride quality and characteristics.
 Getting the right one for you is our job, riding and enjoying it is yours.